-Will Maroon 5's fiercely-debated performance with special guests Travis Scott and Big Boi during Super Bowl LIII earn itself a place on this list?
+Will The Weeknd's headlining performance during Super Bowl LV earn itself a place on this list?
 Only time will tell.
 Be sure to tune in to the big game on Sunday, Feb.
-3 at 6:30 p.m.
-ET on CBS to find out.
+7 at 6 p.m.
+ET / 3 p.m.
+PT on CBS to find out.

 Ahead of big game, catch Super Bowl champion Victor Cruz taking over E!
 News' Instagram Sunday, Feb.
 7 starting at 3 p.m ET / 12 p.m.
 PT.